Kew Gardens: Bonsai House

 The Bonsai House was formerly known as the Alpine House No. 24 prior to the construction of the Davies Alpine House.
-Kew's bonsai collection has around sixty specimens, displayed seasonally in the House, the smallest only 10 centimetres tall, and the oldest being 180 years old.
+Kew's bonsai collection has around eighty specimens, with taxonomic strengths in Juniper, Acer and Prunus.
+Some of the trees are displayed seasonally in the House, the smallest only 10 centimetres tall, and the oldest being around 200 years old.

 Former plant houses

 The following plant houses were in use in 1974.
-All have since been demolished, with many of the collections being moved into the Princess of Wales Conservatory.
+All have since been demolished; many of the collections have been moved into the Princess of Wales Conservatory.